A Hybrid Quantum-Classical Hamiltonian Learning Algorithm: Numerical Results

 \subsection{Quantum many-body models}

-As Hamiltonian learning's main application is to recover the many-body Hamiltonians, we demonstrate the performance of our algorithm for quantum many-body models.
-Particularly, we consider the one-dimensional nearest-neighbor Ising model, XY model, and Heisenberg model.
+Here, we demonstrate the performance of our algorithm for quantum many-body models.
+Specifically, we consider the one-dimensional nearest-neighbor Ising model, XY model, and Heisenberg model.
 These many-body models are described by the Hamiltonians shown below:

 where periodic boundary conditions are assumed (i.e., $X^{n+1}=X^{1}$, $Y^{n+1}=Y^{1}$, and $Z^{n+1}=Z^{1}$).
 Coefficient $J$ is the coupling constant for the nearest neighbor interaction, and $h$ represents the external transverse magnetic field.
 The experimental parameters are concluded in Table~\ref{tab:many_body_models}.

-We consider the models with a different number of qubits and set the inverse temperature $\beta=1$.
+We consider the models with a different number of qubits, varying from $n=3$ to $n=5$.
+The inverse temperature is set as $\beta=1$.
 The coefficients $J_{0},J_{1},J_{2}$ and $h_{0},h_{2}$ are sampled uniformly from a uniform distribution on [-1,1].
 We also employ the parameterized quantum circuit $U(\bm\theta)$ in Fig.~\ref{fig:ansatz_SVQE} for the SVQE.
-The numerical results can be found in Fig.~\ref{fig_manybody}, which imply our method is applicable to recover quantum many-body Hamiltonians.
+And the depth of $U(\bm\theta)$ is also set as $D=10,20,40$ for different $n$.
+Moreover, the numerical results are shown in Fig.~\ref{fig_num}, which imply our method is applicable to recover quantum many-body Hamiltonians.